 This question of culture is not to be underestimated.
 A lot of great technology companies are built from HR innovation, where they apply different approaches to building teams and getting the best out of people.
 Whereas the people who get to make decisions in corporate organisations are the ones that have been there the longest and have therefore had it beaten into them that there’s a certain way things are done.

 Let’s be honest, if you were an alien sent to Earth with the goal of designing a company to provide consumer legal services, you would never end up with the legal firm structure as it exists today.

 If you’re always thinking in first principles then you’re always innovating.

 It’s the mix of humans and technology that’s so powerful.
 At first, we didn’t include any human interaction.
-It was a well designed product but without that human element it just didn’t convert well.
+It was a well-designed product but without that human element, it just didn’t convert well.
 Now, however, we have live chat and phone lines, and our customer interaction has become a major strength.
-We have a response time on live chat of 8 seconds and on the phone of 12 seconds – that’s world class by any standard.
+We have a response time on the live chat of 8 seconds and on the phone of 12 seconds – that’s world-class by any standard.

 We probably should but no, right now we don’t use any of that.

 The truth is that while people perceive us as a technology company, the real challenge has been in making the product accessible and having a proposition that compels action.

 There are definitely places in the company that you could make a good business case for AI, and the fact that we are starting from scratch is a huge luxury as data integrity is everything – yet another reason why established firms will struggle to innovate.

 Do you think Managing Partners and CEO’s of future law firms will all need a better grip on technology?